Tech-in-Schools-Initiative/pixio-community-lite-edition/README.md

 ## Deployment

-To deploy Pixio to a production environment, follow these steps:
+To deploy Pixio Community Lite to a production environment, follow these steps:

 1. Build the production-ready code: `npm run build`
 2. Deploy the generated `build` folder to Vercel or your preferred hosting service.